mimikgit/random-number-generator-iOS/README.md

 The place to start is cloning the code from GitHub and loading it into Xcode.

-Execute the following command to clone the example code from GitHub:

 ```
 git clone https://github.com/mimikgit/random-number-generator-iOS.git
 ```

 # Adding the mimik Client Library cocoapods

-As mentioned above, the mimik Client Library comes in a form of [EdgeCore](https://github.com/mimikgit/cocoapod-EdgeCore) and [mim-OE-ai-SE-iOS-developer](https://github.com/mimikgit/cocoapod-mim-OE-ai-SE-iOS-developer) cocoapods, which need to be made available to the application source code.
+The mimik Client Library comes in a form of [EdgeCore](https://github.com/mimikgit/cocoapod-EdgeCore) and [mim-OE-ai-SE-iOS-developer](https://github.com/mimikgit/cocoapod-mim-OE-ai-SE-iOS-developer) cocoapods, which need to be made available to the application source code.

 We have setup these references in the `Podfile` file at the project level for you.

-**Step 1**:** From the command line run the following command to get to the Xcode project directory.
+**Step 1:** From the command line run the following command to get to the Xcode project directory.

 ```
-cd random-number-generator-iOS/Random-Number-Generator-Example/
+cd random-number-generator-iOS/Source/
 ```

-**Step 2**:** From the command line run the following command (from inside the Xcode project directory).
+**Step 2:** From the command line run the following command (from inside the Xcode project directory).

 ```
 pod install --repo-update